riquito/tuc/README.md

 You want to `cut` on more than just a character, perhaps using negative indexes or format the selected fields as you want...
-Maybe you want to cut on lines (ever needed to drop first and last line?)...
+Maybe you want to cut on lines (ever needed to drop or keep first and last line?)...
 That's where `tuc` can help.

 ## Install